 We do not currently have any approved products and have never generated any revenue from product sales.
 To date, we have financed our operations primarily through the sale of equity interests and through payments from collaboration partners, grant funding and loans from the State of Connecticut.
-Through September 30, 2018, we raised approximately \$111.9 million in gross proceeds from the sale of series A, series B and series C convertible preferred units, and had received an aggregate of \$88.9 million in payments from collaboration partners, grant funding and loans from the State of Connecticut.
+Through March 31, 2019, we raised approximately \$235.1 million in gross proceeds from the sale of common stock, and series A, series B and series C convertible preferred units, and had received an aggregate of \$92.0 million in payments from collaboration partners, grant funding and forgivable and partially forgivable loans from the State of Connecticut.
 In October 2018, we completed our IPO in which we issued and sold an aggregate of 7,700,482 shares of common stock, including 200,482 additional shares of common stock at a subsequent closing upon the exercise in part by the underwriters of their option to purchase additional shares at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$123.2 million before fees and expenses.